MarkKeeley/blackburnmodified/README.md

 # blackburnmodified
-My modifications of the blackburn theme for Hugo
+My modifications of the fantastic [blackburn theme](https://github.com/yoshiharuyamashita/blackburn/) for Hugo